Nandi, Queensland: Geography

 The Moonie Highway also passes from the north-east to the north-west of the locality but to the south of the railway line.

+Broadwater Lagoon (also known as Lake Broadwater, or simply Broadwater) is in the south-west of the locality (27.35°S 151.1°E).
+The lagoon and the surrounding area are protected within the Lake Broadwater Conservation Park and the Lake Broadwater Resources Reserve.
+The lagoon is the only large natural freshwater lake on the Darling Downs.
+It has area of 350 ha and, when full, is 3-4 m deep.
+It is an important refuge for waterbirds and other wildlife.

+Apart from the protected areas aroune the lagoon, the land use is predominantly crop growing.

 History

 The Queensland Railways Department named the railway station on 8 October 1910.
 Nandi is an Aboriginal word meaning spur winged plover.
 The locality presumably takes its name from the railway station.